aura-nw/cw-marketplace/contracts/nft-launchpad/README.md

 `ActivateLaunchpad{}` - Admin can activate this launchpad if it is inactive.

+The only message can be called by a normal user is `Mint`.

 `Mint{phase_id, amount}` - A user in whitelist can mint a Nft in the phase pointed by `phase_id`.
 If the phase is a public phase, every users can mint Nft.

 The `amount` is an optional parameter providing the number of Nfts that user want to mint.
 By default, the `amount` is equal to 1 and it cannot be greater than 10.

+Additional, the contract has a message to support the `creator` of collection claim the profit of selling Nfts.

+`Withdraw{denom}` - The `creator` can claim his profit by providing the denom of supported Native token.
+All balance of specific native token (after deducting the launchpad service fee) will be sent to the `creator`.
+The address of `creator` and launchpad service fee must be specified when instantiation contract.

 ### QueryMsg